goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 ---
-title: "Alibaba cloud FPGA: the bargain bin UltraScale+"
+title: "Alibaba cloud FPGA: the 200$ Kintex UltraScale+"
 description: "Using a decommissioned Alibaba cloud accelerator card as an FPGA dev board"
 summary: "No documentation, no problem!"
 tags: ["fpga", "ebay", "debugging", "linux", "hacking"]
 date: 2025-09-02
-showTableOfContentse: true
+showTableOfContents: true
 ---

-# Introduction
+## Introduction

 I was recently in the market for a new FPGA to start building my upcoming projects on.